selkasse/passkey-lab/README.md

 ## Get Started

 - `npm install`
-- create an `.env` file with the following
+- create an `.env` file in the root of the project with the following

 ```bash
 PROJECT_NAME="passkeys codelab"